 HOW TO DYE SATIN SHOES

-Dylon multi-purpose dye
+Dylon multi-purpose dye in small tins

 None of the major dance shoe manufacturers makes shoes in all colours of the rainbow.